 Criteria / Requirement Questions to ask An emergency plan is available and known to those who may need to use it.
 What is contained in the dive operator's emergency plan?
 What to look for The dive/snorkelling vessel has a written emergency plan that workers are familiar with including provisions for lost or injured scuba divers or snorkellers.
 Workers are trained in emergency plan.
 Emergency plan addresses first aid, search, rescue, evacuation and missing persons.
 Workers are aware of WorkSafe's incident notification requirements.
 Communication system suitable for contacting an emergency service provided at each dive site.
 Information QLD code of practice: p.
-21 AS/NZS 2299.3: p.13 DIVA code of practice: p.
-18
+12, • AS/NZS 2299.3: p.13 -14